ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/stats/ongoing-tasks-stats/ravendb-etl-stats.markdown

 {PANEL: RavenDB ETL Stats}

-### Closed View
+### RavenDB ETL Stats Closed View

 ![RavenDB ETL Stats Closed View](images/stats-view-09-etl-closed-view.png "RavenDB ETL Stats Closed View")

 1. **Task Type**
-   Click arrow or task type to toggle Closed/Expanded View.
+   Click the arrow or the task type to toggle Closed/Expanded View.
 2. **Task Name**
 3. **Transform Script**
    Click to display the ETL transform script.
 4. **Task Bar**
-    * Hover over the bar to display basic information tooltip.
+    * Hover over the bar to display a tooltip with the task's information.
-    * Click the bar for the expanded task view.
+    * Click the bar for the expanded view.
     * Click and Drag the bar to slide the graph.
+    * Zoom in & out using the mouse wheel.

 ---

-### Expanded View
+### RavenDB ETL Stats Expanded View
 ![RavenDB ETL Stats Expanded View](images/stats-view-10-etl-expanded-view.png "RavenDB ETL Stats Expanded View")

-* **Raven ETL**
+* **RavenDB ETL**
    * **Total Duration**
      Overall ETL operation time, including the Extraction, Transformation, and Loading phases.
    * **Batch Complete Reason**
-     The reason the operation ended, e.g.
+     The reason the operation ended, e.g. -
      "No more items to process",
      "Stopping the batch because maximum batch size limit was reached", and others.
    * **Currently Allocated**